cvalenzuela/Mappa/tutorials/basic/README.md

 # Basic Tutorial

-This tutorial will go over the basics of building a simple web page using [Mappa](https://github.com/cvalenzuela/Mappa), [p5.js](https://github.com/processing/p5.js) and [Leaflet](http://leafletjs.com/).
+This tutorial will go over the basics of building a simple web page using [Mappa](https://github.com/cvalenzuela/Mappa), [p5.js](https://github.com/processing/p5.js) and [Leaflet](http://leafletjs.com/) to visualize meteorite landings data points.
 If this is your first time working with web maps, you should check this [Introduction to Web Maps](../introduction).

 This tutorial uses [p5.js](https://github.com/processing/p5.js), but the same principles can be applied to any other graphics library.

+## Final Result:

 Here is the final result: [Meteorite Landings](https://cvalenzuela.github.io/Mappa/tutorials/basic/)